 At the completion of active cancer treatment, most patients are scheduled for a survivorship medical appointment.
 During your survivorship visit you will receive a Cancer Treatment Summary and a Survivorship Care Plan, which is shared with you and your primary care provider.
 This visit will focus on management of ongoing symptoms, awareness of potential late effects, healthy lifestyle and psychosocial aspects of cancer survivorship.
 A cancer survivorship visit may occur in a shared visit format with other patients or individually.
 The goal of the visit is to assist you after treatment by supporting your physical and emotional health.
 Survivorship appointments are charged as regular medical visits and are billed to your insurance plan.

-- Integrative medicine (mind-body medicine, naturopathic care, acupuncture, oncology massage)
+- Integrative medicine, including mind-body medicine, naturopathic care, acupuncture, oncology massage

 - Support groups

 For more information about Survivorship Services, call 425-297-5507.